splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

         - Wait until the cardinality contribution analysis is complete.

       * - Ready
-        - The cardinality contribution analysis is complete: you can index the span tag without any issue.
+        - The cardinality contribution analysis is complete: you can index the span tag without any issues.
         - Select the checkmark in the :guilabel:`Actions` column to manually index the span tag and start generating Troubleshooting MetricSets that include the span tag.

       * - Failed
         - The cardinality contribution analysis is complete, but you can't index the span tag because you reached an entitlement or system limit.
-        - Consider pausing or deleting existing Custom MetricSets to open space for another indexed span tag, or reach out to your Splunk Observability Cloud account manage to increase your account limit.
+        - Consider pausing or deleting existing Custom MetricSets to open space for another indexed span tag, or reach out to your Splunk Observability Cloud account manager to increase your account limit.
 See :ref:`apm-limits-metricsets` to learn more about these limits.

       * - Timeout
         - If more than one hour passes for a pending MetricSet in a ``Ready`` status, the status changes to ``Timeout``.